MarcinOrlowski/process-dotenv/README.md

     $ vendor/bin/process-dotenv .env.dist KEY=barbar > .env

-**IMPORTANT:** first argument always refers to source dot-env file, followed by (optional) KEY=VAL pairs.
+**IMPORTANT:** first argument always refers to source dot-env file, followed by (optional) `KEY=VAL` pairs.
-Naturally you can pass as many pairs as you need and file names can be whatever you like.
+You can pass as many pairs as you need and file names can be whatever you like.

 ## Combined substitution ##

 Both substitution methods can be used together.
-When key is provided as argument and also exists as enviromental variable, then command line provided value will be used:
+When key is provided as argument and also exists as enviromental variable, then command line provided value takes precedence:

     $ KEY=barbar
     $ vendor/bin/process-dotenv .env.dist KEY=value > .env